tbpassin/gf4-project/gf4/doc/basics.rst

 legal floating point number.

 Data fields must be numeric.
 GF4 cannot make use of non-numeric data.
 Data fields are converted to floating point numbers.
+Date fields are not understood nor displayed.
+Date columns should be converted to serial numbers, such as months or years, beginning with the beginning epoch.
+The conversion should be done outside of GF4.
+Alternatively, a leading data column could be deleted.
+Once GF4 has loaded the data, its horizontal axis can be changed to reflect the starting point and increment by  using the *NewX* command button.

 Here is an example data file::